Sinners in the Sun: Plot

-Doris Blake (Carole Lombard) works as a top model for Louis in a very chic New York City dress shop.
-Her boyfriend Jimmie Martin (Chester Morris) is a mechanic.
+Doris Blake works as a top model for Louis in a very chic New York City dress shop.
+Her boyfriend Jimmie Martin is an auto mechanic.
 When he comes to pick her up, he talks about marriage, but she argues they both have no money.
 At a picnic, they quarrel again, and he breaks up with her.

-Later, Doris meets the very rich, very eccentric Claire Kinkaid (Adrienne Ames) at the shop.
+Later, Doris meets the very rich, very eccentric Claire Kinkaid at the shop.
 To Doris's surprise, Claire does not much care for her own lavish lifestyle.
 Claire asks her if she has a boyfriend; when Doris tells her they broke up, Claire tells her that a boyfriend is the only thing she wants.
 Jimmie is standing outside.
 When Doris and Claire step out, he pretends to be fixing a fancy car, which turns out to be Claire's.
 When he wishes he could drive it, she invites him to do just that.
 Then, she offers him a job as her chauffeur.
 He accepts because he wants a change of scenery, far away from Doris.

 Later, Jimmie drives Claire to a charity fashion show, where Doris is one of the models (though Jimmie has to leave before she goes on).
 Doris "borrows" a swimsuit and goes for a swim before the show.
-She meets Eric Nelson (Walter Byron).
+She meets Eric Nelson.
 When he becomes too fresh and kisses her, Doris slaps him, twice, and swims away.
 Eric sees her modeling.
 At the end of the party, she meets his wife.
 Eric assures her they will be divorcing soon.
-On their way home, Claire proposes to Jimmie, and promises him a wonderful time in her 50 room mansion; he says "Aw, I don't want to marry anybody!"
+On their way home, Claire proposes to Jimmie, and promises him a wonderful time in her 50-room mansion; he says "Aw, I don't want to marry anybody!"